croquet/croquet/historic/simpleapp/README.md

-This is a reimplementation-exploration of the core croquet enviroment with the goals of:
+This is a reimplementation-exploration of the core croquet environment with the goals of:

 - being an easy starting point for UI experiments
 - using a model-view style of writing objects